nixworks/public/news/2010/12/31/three-tibetan-writers-detained-earlier-this-year-by-chinese-authorities-are-sentenced-to-jail-terms-of-three-to-four-years-for-inciting-a.md

 ### [2010-12-31](/news/2010/12/31/index.md)

-# Three Tibetan writers, detained earlier this year by Chinese authorities, are sentenced to jail terms of three to four years for "inciting activities to split the nation-
+# Three Tibetan writers, detained earlier this year by Chinese authorities, are sentenced to jail terms of three to four years for "inciting activities to split the nation"